 Simmons College has provided higher education programs for nurses since its beginning in 1902 and for nurse practitioners since 1978.
 In 2007 The Department celebrated the 100th anniversary of the first graduating class of Simmons' Nurses.
 In response to a growing interest in nursing and the development of a direct entry program and accelerated baccalaureate program, enrollments in nursing have increased significantly, reflecting the commitment of the faculty and administration to the advancement of professional education.
 Continued feedback from graduates and employers speaks to the rigor and success of the program.
 The Nursing Department consists of baccalaureate (generalist/pre-licensure), master's (specialist) degree granting curricula, and several post-masters certificate programs including a Doctorate of Nursing Practice.

 Pre-licensure programs include the following:

-- The traditional baccalaureate program for women 18-22 years of age - Dix Scholars programs: an 18- month program for individuals with a previous BA/BS who wish to accelerate, and a two or three year option for those without a baccalaureate degree or those desiring a part-time program - The RN-BS Program for nurses without a baccalaureate degree - The 5 Year BS- MS program: pre-licensure curriculum - The Direct Entry Program: pre-licensure curriculum
+- The traditional baccalaureate program for women 18-22 years of age(admission via the Office of Undergraduate Admission - Dix Scholars programs: an 18- month program for individuals with a previous BA/BS who wish to accelerate, and a two or three year option for those without a baccalaureate degree or those desiring a part-time program(admission via the Office of Undergraduate Admission) - The RN-MS program for nurses without a baccalaureate degree - The 5 Year BS- MS program: pre-licensure curriculum - The Direct Entry Program: pre-licensure curriculum

 The Graduate Program in Primary Health Care Nursing was established in 1978 and was one of three graduate health-related programs joined in the establishment of the School of Health Sciences in 1989.
-The graduate programs prepare nurses for the advanced practice role as nurse practitioners in the specialty areas of adult health, parent-child health, school health, family health, geriatric health, women's health, and occupational health.
-Several flexible learning options are available, including full and part time study and web based courses.
+The graduate program focuses on preparing nurses for the advanced practice role as Family Nurse Practitioners.
+Upon certification as a Family Nurse Practitioner, graduates are prepared to deliver primary health care to clients and families across the life span.
+Several flexible learning options are available, including full, part time study and web based courses.